Full Jim Valvano ESPY Speech Transcript

 I thank you, and God bless you all.

-Jim Valvano was a very successful basketball coach, a national champion and Naismith Memorial Basketball Hall of Famer.
-But as great a coach as he was, his legend was born from the kind of human he was.
+Jim Valvano was a successful basketball coach, a national champion and became a Naismith Memorial Basketball Hall of Famer in 2023.
+But as great a coach as he was, his legend was born from the human he was.
 Caring.
 Emotional.
 Funny.
 Passionate.
 Legendary.
 Jim Valvano turned his own cancer journey into a legacy that is saving lives decades after his passing.

-And it has, with 3.5 million fewer cancer deaths in the past 30 years.
+And it has, with an estimated 3.8 million cancer deaths averted in the past 30 years.
 But there is more work to do.
 Cancer is still the second-leading cause of death.
-We continue to “need money for research” to accelerate Victory Over Cancer®
+We continue to “need money for research” to accelerate Victory Over Cancer®.

 And the V Foundation never has.
 And never will.